infoLab204/autoencoder/README.md

  * __Evaluating the loss function for the proposed model, SAE, BAE, and PCA__
- To evaluate the loss function for all models, simply run loss.R with the output of split(), together with MNIST and Fashion-MNIST data sets.
-Output will be the loss function of all models.
+ To evaluate the loss function for all models, simply run loss.R with the values of units in the output layer of each model.
+Ouput will be the loss fuction of all models.

    ```
     loss(ctest, coutput)